davidkerny/E30_MS41/README.md

 MS41.1 5WK9 036 Index 01      1 440 176    (E36 323ti M52B25 OBD2)

 MS41.0 5WK9 0322 Index 10     1 429 861    (tuned by an unknown tuner in Slovakia.
-Approx. 10% less fuel across the board, compared to the MS41.1)
+Approx. 10% less fuel across the board, compared to the stock MS41.1)